abedi81/abedi81/README.md

 - Selection bias and randomized experiments
 - A/B testing and experimental design
-- Difference-in-Differences, Synthetic Control, and RDD
+- Difference-in-Differences, Synthetic Control, IV, and RD

  *Focus: understanding causal relationships in real-world data*